arangodb/arangodb/Documentation/Books/Manual/Indexing/Skiplist.md

 db.collection.ensureIndex({ type: "skiplist", fields: [ "value" ], inBackground: true });
 ```

-For more information see [Creating Indexes in Background](IndexBasics.md#creating-indexes-in-background)
+For more information see "Creating Indexes in Background" in the [Index basics](IndexBasics.md#) page.
 ###}